 In the above simulations, we examined how the cells may have managed their FBA capabilities by adjusting the mRNA levels.
 It is always uncertain whether such adjustments perspire to the protein and Vmax level.
-Accurate proteomics and Vmax data are scarce however: in view of this lack of information on all the enzyme activities, we examined a smaller pathway (shown in Figure S12) between using the mRNA or using the Vmax of the enzymes as determined in the cell crude extract for setting the bounds of the reactions in FBA.
+Accurate proteomics and Vmax data are scarce however: in view of this lack of information on all the enzyme activities, we examined a smaller pathway (shown in Figure S7) between using the mRNA or using the Vmax of the enzymes as determined in the cell crude extract for setting the bounds of the reactions in FBA.

-We used enzyme activities determined experimentally in crude extracts for some of the enzymes (Table 6) as the upper bounds for the corresponding reactions.
+We used enzyme activities determined experimentally in crude extracts for some of the enzymes (Table 5) as the upper bounds for the corresponding reactions.
 We had no data on the Vmax of the glucose transporter however, as this cannot be determined in the cell free extract.
-As the upper bound of the glucose import reaction was fixed at 1 mmol gDW-1 h-1, before equating the enzyme activities data with the upper reaction bounds, we divided the values by a crude-extract-activity-to-Vmax factor, which we called .
-After dividing by this factor, most of the bounds of the reactions were in the same order of magnitude as the glucose import reaction, if this factor was taken equal to 100.
+As the upper bound of the glucose import reaction was fixed at 1 mmol gDW-1 h-1, before equating the enzyme activities data with the upper reaction bounds, we multiplyed the values by a crude-extract-activity-to-Vmax factor, which we called ceaV.
+After multiplying by this factor, most of the bounds of the reactions were in the same order of magnitude as the glucose import reaction, if this factor was taken equal to 0.01.
 When we thereby used the enzymes activities of the cell crude extract growing at lower temperature (70 ℃) as the bounds for the reactions, we saw a shifting between the GAPDH-PGK pathway and the GAPN pathway.
 This shifting depended on the bound set for the glucose import: when the flux of the glucose import reaction exceeded 0.3, the shifting among these two pathways appeared.
 The reason for this shifting was that the upper bound of the PGK reaction is 0.3.
 Consequently, when the bound of glucose importing reaction exceeds 0.3, in order to produce more pyruvate, the map will resort to the GAPN pathway to bypass the PGK capacity ceiling and produce more 3PG.
 All the simulations are shown in the file named “mapping Vmax to the small pathway” under the folder name “Codes” in the Github repository.